Evolvra-Octav-Strategix-LLC/TBGS/replit.md

 ### Component Structure
 - **Brand Colors**: Four distinct color themes for each specialist service (Red for TDS, Blue for TSS, Green for TOS, Orange for TBS)
+- **Dual Header System**:
+  - Main site header with specialist navigation bar for homepage and general pages
+  - Individual specialist headers with branded logos and specialist-specific navigation for each service page
+- **Specialist Headers**: Each specialist page now has its own dedicated header component with:
+  - Specialist-specific logo and branding
+  - Color-coordinated navigation matching specialist theme
+  - Independent routing suitable for separate domain pointing
-- **Layout Components**: Sticky header, specialist navigation bar, and comprehensive footer
+- **Layout Components**: Conditional header rendering, specialist navigation bar, and comprehensive footer
 - **Modal System**: Contact form modal for lead generation across all pages
 - **Responsive Design**: Mobile-first approach with grid layouts and responsive navigation